frogtheastronaut/moose-os/README.md

 <h1 align="center"><img src="./resources/moose-logo.png"/></h1>

-MOOSE is a 80s-style operating system, currently designed to run on virtual machines.
+MOOSE is a 80s-style operating system, currently designed to run on virtual machines. \
+A detailed list of features can be found in the [README.txt file](./README.txt)

 ## Getting Started